-Lattice parameter for the aspect ratio of the panels, defined as height divided by width.
+Lattice parameter for the aspect ratio of the Trellis panels or facets, defined as height divided by width.
 The default value is "fill" to have the panels expand to occupy as much space as possible.
 Set to 1 for square panels.
 Set to "xy" to specify a ratio calculated to display at 45 degrees, that is, with the line slope approximately 45 degrees.